jenkinsci/bitbucket-push-and-pull-request-plugin/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-# Feature Request
+## Summary

 Provide a general summary of the feature in the Title above

-# Please make sure all the following boxes are checked before submitting your feature request - thank you!
+## Please make sure all the following boxes are checked before submitting your feature request - thank you

 - [ ] There is no existing issue regarding the same topic

-# Feature description
+## Feature description

-# Possible Implementation
+## Possible Implementation

 Not obligatory, but suggest an idea for implementing addition or change